As it is the case all around the world, Limited Liability Company (LLC) is the most common form of business in Türkiye.

 e) The capital of the company, number of shares, nominal value of each share, how the capital will be subscribed,

-In practice, the trade registry offices are providing draft articles of association texts.
+In practice, the trade registry offices are providing draft AoA texts.

-Articles of association of an LLC may be changed by a resolution of its general assembly.
+AoA of an LLC may be changed by a resolution of its GA.

 The Establishment Procedure

-In Turkey, trade registration transactions for all types of companies are made through a Central Registration Recording System called MERSİS.
+In Türkiye, trade registration transactions for all types of companies are made through a Central Registration Recording System called MERSİS.

 The commercial name of the LLC chosen by the shareholders must be submitted via MERSİS and its approval will in principle be taken electronically.
 The commercial name can neither be misleading nor offensive.

-The Company must apply the relevant tax office for getting a potential tax identity number once the articles of association are attested by the trade registry office or a notary public.
+The Company must apply the relevant tax office for getting a potential tax identity number once the AoA are attested by the trade registry office or a notary public.
 This potential tax identity number is necessary for opening a bank account in order to deposit the share capital of the Company.

-A letter duly prepared by the bank where the subscribed share capital of the company is deposited must be taken.
-This letter should include the name of the company and its shareholders and the amount deposited by each of them.
+In case the whole or certain portion of the capital is to be paid in advance, a letter duly prepared by the bank where the subscribed share capital of the company is deposited must be taken.
+This letter should include the name of the company and its shareholders, and the amount deposited by each of them.

 Once the registration process is completed, the registration of the LLC is announced in the Turkish Commercial Registry Gazette.